 Time: 2 hr

-The long descent to the road end winds through cool forest dripping with mosses and lichens – these twisted kamahi trees are known locally as ‘Goblin forest’ as it is like walking through an enchanted forest – keep an eye out for fairies!
+The long descent to the road end winds through cool forest dripping with mosses and lichens – these twisted kamahi trees are known locally as ‘Goblin forest’ as it is like walking through an enchanted forest.

-This is a one way track so you need to arrange transport to/from one end.
+This is a one-way track so you need to arrange transport to and from one end.
 Shuttle services are available – book directly with an operator.

 Weather on the mountain changes rapidly – you must be well prepared with suitable clothing and equipment for all weather and conditions.